 Despite economic growth, fewer businesses are choosing to have a holiday party this year.
 According to a 2018 survey conducted by Challenger, Grey & Christmas, Inc., only 65 percent of corporations are choosing to hold a holiday party, the lowest number since 2009 when the U.S. was barely emerging out of the recession.

-According to Challenger, Grey & Christmas, Inc., the shortage of holiday celebrations is not due to lack of finances but, rather, various reasons, including potential liability concerns about the #MeToo Movement.
-The #MeToo Movement is a movement against sexual assault and harassment.
+According to Challenger, Grey & Christmas, Inc., the shortage of holiday celebrations is not due to lack of finances but, rather, various reasons, including potential liability concerns about the #MeToo Movement, a campaign against sexual assault and harassment.
 Although around for years, the #MeToo Movement gained national recognition in 2017 after the Hollywood producer Harvey Weinstein faced allegations of sexual assault and harassment.

 Of the companies having a holiday party this year, 58 percent have reported that they have discussed the #MeToo Movement with their staff, 33 percent of which have addressed or will address the issue prior to the party, according to Challenger, Grey & Christmas, Inc. The fact that almost 60 percent of the corporations that are having a party have voiced concerns about inappropriate behavior suggests that many companies are recognizing and responding to the issue of sexual harassment in the workplace.
 For some businesses, their response may be eliminating the holiday workplace celebrations altogether.

 Tips to Limit Liability at the Holiday Party

 Businesses who are looking to throw a holiday party this year should consider taking proactive measures to minimize the risk of liability.

 Have a Policy in Place and Reiterate It